cconsta1/SexEst_Notebooks/datasets/README.md

 `raw_data_goldman = pd.read_csv("datasets/Goldman.csv", header = 0, encoding= 'unicode_escape')`

-However, if you decide to use a different filename just modify the filename shown in the above coammands.
+However, if you decide to use a different filename just modify the filename shown in the above commands.